AbanoubEzzat1/custom_scroll_package/README.md

 radius: (Optional) Configures the radius of the scrollbar corners.
 The default is Radius.circular(8.0).

 Custom Scroll Behavior
-The package also introduces a custom scroll behavior to ensure compatibility with different input devices, such as mouse, touch, and stylus:
+The package introduces a custom scroll behavior to ensure compatibility with different input devices, such as mouse, touch, and stylus:

 class MyCustomScrollBehavior extends MaterialScrollBehavior {
   @override